 “I look forward to my new position with CERT,” said Deets.
 “For many years the CERT Program has played a key role in supporting the efforts of the defense community in the area of cyber security.
 This role continues to grow as the threat becomes more ubiquitous, persistent and resilient.
 CERT, with its impressive talent pool is uniquely positioned to develop solutions to the common challenges faced by DoD, government agencies and industry.
 I am excited about being part of this vital effort and this well respected team.”

-the Software Engineering Institute
+About the Software Engineering Institute